Howard County Police Department: History

 Garland R Walters served in 1972, a year where recorded crime rates went up 50% more per year as the Rouse Company development Columbia expanded.
-Robert Matthew was appointed by executive Edward L. Cochran for a period from 1974-1978.
+Robert Matthew was appointed by executive Edward L. Cochran for a period from 1974 to 1978.
 Paul H. Rappaport served from 1979 to 1987.
 James N. Robey was appointed Chief of the 295 officer force by Charles I. Ecker replacing Frederick W. Chaney in 1991.
 He retired in 1998 to run for County Executive.
 Matthews was convicted for raiding his mother's estate and sentenced to 1 year in jail in 2001.
 Wayne Livesay retired in 2006 to run for County Council.
 Bill McMahon was appointed to Chief by County Executive Ken Ulman, retiring in 2014 at the end of Ulman's term and replaced by 30-year veteran Gary Gardner in July 2014.
 Lisa Myers was appointed Chief by County Executive Dr. Calvin Ball on February 13, 2019.
 She was the county's first African-American and female Police Chief.
 After Chief Myers retired in December 2021, County Executive Ball named Gregory Der as the next Chief of Police.